deckerweb/toolbar-extras/readme.txt

 == Changelog ==

+= 1.1.2 - 2018-04-23 =
+* Tweak: Made support for "Genesis Extender" plugin compatible with their newest version 1.9.0 or higher (versions below v1.9.0 are still supported, though)
+* Fix: Proper dismissal parameter for admin notices
+* Fix: Re-added /assets/ folder within plugin - really sorry for that mistake in v1.1.1!

 = 1.1.1 - 2018-04-20 =
 * New: Added theme support for "Kava Theme" (free, by Zemez & CrocoBlock)
 * New: Added plugin support for "WidgetKit for Elementor" (free, by Themesgrove)